Llyn Llech Owain

 The central lake and peat bog support rare plants including bogbean, round leaved sundew and the royal fern.
 Birdlife includes snipe, reed bunting, moorhen, mallard, pochard, little grebe, swallows and house martins.

 There are boardwalks across the peat bog to enable safe viewing of the habitat.
-The network of footpaths provide for enjoyable walking.
+The network of footpaths provides for enjoyable walking.
 Many paths are well surfaced and accessible to wheelchair users.

 The woodland includes coniferous and broad leafed deciduous varieties, which provide great environments for a range of tits, goldcrest, treecreeper, jay and green woodpecker.
 Out on the heathland you might see kestrels, buzzards, common lizards and grass snakes.